 Kentucky HEALTH has been reapproved and is scheduled to begin on April 1, 2019.
 Information on this website is currently being reviewed and will be updated based on the recent approval as soon as possible.

 Kentucky HEALTH is the Commonwealth’s new program for some adults on Medicaid.
 The goal of the program is to offer a customized a path for each person on the program that will lead to a better quality of life.
 This means some people receiving Kentucky HEALTH will need to participate in PATH Community Engagement activities to keep their medical benefits.
 PATH Community Engagement is the community engagement part of Kentucky HEALTH and stands for “Partnering to Advance Training and Health.”

 This includes looking for a job, volunteering, caregiving for an elderly family member, job training, participating in substance abuse treatment, enrolling in classes, or working.

-The PATH Community Engagement requirement will be phased in across the Commonwealth after Kentucky HEALTH goes into effect.
+The PATH Community Engagement requirement will be phased in across the Commonwealth after Kentucky HEALTH begins on April 1, 2019.